premchander-revature/interviewquestions/Spring/Spring MVC.md

 </details>

 ---
-12. What is the meaning of Content Negotiation?
+12. What is the meaning of `Content Negotiation`?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)